- Why Recruit Columbia MBAs?

-A Resume Book Database for Executive MBAs looking for entry-level MBA positions is available complimentary along with purchased resume books.
-For more information about Executive MBA opportunities, please contact Michael De Lucia.
+A Résumé Database for Executive MBAs seeking entry-level MBA positions also comes with the purchase of our résumé books.
+For more information about Executive MBA opportunities, please contact Michele Rankin.

 - Identify candidates to invite to events/presentations.
 Organizations that participate in on-campus recruiting will often reach out to students with specific backgrounds and experience.

 - Use keyword searches for competitor experience or skill sets.
-Using keywords allows you to scan all of the resumes in the resume database, so it is easy pull out candidates with specific qualifications (i.e., Argus, Series 63, etc.).
+Using keywords allows you to scan all of the résumés in the résumé database, so it is easy pull out candidates with specific qualifications (e.g., Argus, Series 63, etc.).

 - Search by club affiliation to find industry and affinity groups.
 Find diversity and other desired candidates by diving into club membership.

-Several student clubs also prepare resume books, which are useful for identifying candidates with specific interests and skills.
-For more information, contact the Office of Student Affairs at (212) 854-5563 or reach out to the student clubs directly.
+Most student clubs also prepare résumé databases, which are useful for identifying candidates with specific interests and skills.
+For more information, reach out to the student clubs directly.